belfz/lunares-map-server/README.md

 ## how to use

-1. in order to set a lunar map's state, simply send a POST rquest to `localhost:8080/state` (eg. using Postman app)
+1. in order to set a lunar map's state, simply send a POST request to `http://localhost:8080/state` (eg. using Postman app)
 2. example payload:
 ```json
 {